Policy, Reports & Complaints Procedures

 The HEERF monies received on 04/23/2020 totaled $16,426.00.
 The monies were disbursed to 15 students via direct deposit that met the criteria set forth by the CCCTS policy (see below) that was written per Department of Education guidelines.
 All of the HEERF student portions were disbursed on 04/23/2020 in the amount of $1,095.07 to 15 students totaling $16,426.05.

-Charlotte Christian College and Theological Seminary is going to distribute the advanced funds of the Higher Education Emergency Relief Funds in the following manner:
+Charlotte Christian College and Theological Seminary are going to distribute the advanced funds of the Higher Education Emergency Relief Funds in the following manner:

 - All students that are currently receiving tuition discounts of any kind (this does not include endowed scholarships) are not eligible for disbursement.
 These tuition discounts include Apex (teach out discount), UMBA, LIFE Grant, International Discount, and the Mentoring/Job Skill Grant.

 - All students that have not met the financial aid requirements to receive federal financial aid funds due to non-participation in class or providing graded assignments, not providing required FAFSA or verification paperwork (federal verification process), or never officially withdrawing from CCCTS during the withdrawal period of the semester or entry point within the semester.

 - Per Federal Register Vol. 85, No. 53 at 15337-38, those students who were enrolled exclusively in an online program on March 13, 2020, the date of the President’s Proclamation, “Declaring a National Emergency Concerning the Novel Coronavirus (COVID-19) Outbreak is not eligible for emergency financial aid funds.

 - All remaining students that were participating in residential classes will receive an equal disbursement of the Higher Education Emergency Relief Funds via direct deposit once funds are received.